In This Section

 Please use caution, parking lots are closed to foot and vehicle traffic when Maintenance is plowing.
 When possible, use walkways instead.

 Enhance the quality of life for the entire community by maintaining a secure and open environment where the safety of all is balanced with the rights of the individual.
 The Safety and Security Department strives to accomplish this while adhering to its core values of Pride, Professionalism, and Service.

 Crime Prevention – Personal Safety

 - Do not give your name and address to strangers.

 - Do not give out personal information over the telephone to people you do not know.
 (Social Security Number, credit card numbers, driver’s license numbers, address, etc.)

 - When leaving your residence hall, campus, etc. let someone know where you are going.

 - Walk with a friend.
 It is less likely that something will happen if there are two of you.

 - Never walk alone at night.
-The Public Safety Office offers an escort service, which provides you with the assurance of safe travel on campus.
+The Safety and Security Office offers an escort service, which provides you with the assurance of safe travel on campus.

 - Have your key ready to open your car doors, especially at night.
 Your keys can be a defensive weapon.